ashnasiddiqi/Library/functional_requirements.md

 - Tags will be used to organize books and enable tag-based filtering.

 ## 5. Book Recommendations
--Users can interact with an AI Chatbox to recieve book recommendations.
+- Users can interact with an AI Chatbox to recieve book recommendations.